nethesis/nethserver-flashstart/README.md

 ### Database

 Properties:
-- ``Bypass``: comma-separeted list of firewall object host which are not redirect to Unbound.
+- ``Bypass``: comma-separeted list of firewall object (or ip addresses) which are not redirect to Unbound.
   Flashstart DNS can't be bypassed if the client is using Squid to surf the web.
 - ``Password``: password for Flashstart service
 - ``Roles``: comma-separated list of Roles, default to ``green``.
 The ``red`` role is not allowed.